What is Organizing?

 Why Are We Organizing?

-Our objective is to build a movement for high member participation so that we can effect change within our schools and win what we and our students need in our next round of bargaining.
+Our goal is to build a movement for high member participation so that we can effect change within our schools and win what we and our students need between bargaining campaigns and in our next round of bargaining.

-Our member-driven organizing campaign, fully realized, will give us an unprecedented opportunity to promote our members’ rights and to fight for the strongest public education system possible.
+Our member-driven organizing campaign, fully realized, will give us an unprecedented opportunity to promote our members’ rights in the day-to-day, to identify widely felt issues around which we can build campaigns, and to fight for the strongest public education system possible for our students and communities.

 What Will Our Organizing Campaign Look Like in Schools?